 Finding the Right Solution

 Ultimately, what solution you pick comes down to the needs of your site, and your existing workflow.
 If you’re looking for something quick, albeit rigid in look and feel, then embedding a calendar straight into your posts will work just fine.
-But, if you are looking for something that is a bit more on par with what other event calendar plugins out there offer, you should take a look at the listed plugins to see which one fits.
-The idea is to create less work for yourself in the long run, allowing all of your events to by synced up nicely in one place.
+But, if you are looking for something a bit more advanced, you should take a look at our list of the best WordPress events calendar plugins to find one that offers the functionality you need.
+The idea is to create less work for yourself in the long run, allowing all of your events to be synced up nicely in one place.
 In my experience, Google Calendar does just that.

 Thumbnail image by Jane Kelly / shutterstock.com